Will Elon Musk's Humanism Last?19 Jul 2017 4 mins read (700 words)

 While I’m a Musk fan—I don’t expect to be so all my life.
 Humanity is facing many problems today that will only become extrapolated in near future.
 I therefore think that in the future, there would be events and developments that would be outside Musk’s control (in fact, some already are by far) and some Musk fans would be very disappointed when he will turn his back at them–particularly the non-upper-mid-class.

 But it is enough to look at what point Ford company is today itself, which has become a typical American profit-based corporate entity seeking to prologue it existence by whatever means possible.
 Musk expresses very philanthropic/humanitarian views towards humanity, which is good news for the poor part of the world, and lower class of developed countries.
 He takes risks and preaches that profit is behind his most important goal—to hinder existential threats that humanity is facing.
 But Musk’s companies have the same potential to end up just like Ford’s companies.
 Plus, technologic disparity will advance faster than Musk would be able to maintain a benevolent humanitarian outlook for everyone—because whatever activities he can do for the benefit of humanity—are inherently cost-driven.
+Lets not pretend that Musk is a Kantian, for that is incomprehnsible for an utlilitrian brain functioning on the basis of quantifiable chemico-biological properties—a view that he himslef manifests.

 Also Elon Musk seems to not understand the implication behind how space technology will be accessible to the less fortunate layer of the population.
 Elon Musk frequently gives public talks, an in particular during the ISS R&D Conference held on July 19, 2017; Elon was asked precisely this question which he first did not understand and asked the questioner to repeat herself, and after that he gave an answer which demonstrated clearly that he missed the point of the question.
-Instead he gave various libertarian-utopia visions that completely disregard the faith of the lower strata of our civilization.
+Instead he gave various libertarian-utliterian utopia visions that completely disregard the faith of the lower strata of our civilization.

 To be fair, Musk specifically wants to circumvent “existential treats to humanity”, which does not necessarily have to mean “fix social problems”.
 But if he can have both happen at the same time, good for everyone!
 It is just that there > 7 billion of us, so best wishes… ↩